 “If a nation loses its storytellers, it loses its childhood.”...

-British born Tom Pattinson is an UK and Asia-based journalist and producer who works in newspapers, magazines, online and in film.
+British born Tom Pattinson is a journalist and producer who works in print, online and in film.
 He mainly writes on luxury, culture and travel, and regularly comments for a number of news and media networks.

-After launching Time Out online and in print in Shanghai, he left to launched his own media company that produces publications and content for a variety of companies, media organisations and government bodies.
+After launching Time Out online and in print in Shanghai, he left to launch his own media company that produces publications and content for a variety of companies, media organisations and government bodies.

 He has consulted for major agencies including Saatchi and Saatchi, Ogilvy, Y&R and Ketchum on youth and retail branding and regularly comments on youth culture and contemporary society for news and media networks including the BBC, CRI and National Geographic.
 He writes regularly for publications including, the Guardian, The Times, Wallpaper*, GQ and many, many others.
 He also writes and produces films for Vogue China.

 His recent projects have seen him cross the USA entirely off-road for Landrover, race across the Australian Outback in a Bentley, and explore the vineyards of China's Ningxia province for a wine documentary.

 A fluent mandarin speaker, Tom lives between Beijing, Hong Kong and London